-Plus500 and Henyep Markets (HYCM) are leading online brokers in 2021.
+Plus500 and Henyep Markets (HYCM) are leading online brokers.
 Plus500 has a transparent fee structure and funding process.
 It has top-tier licenses from the FCA, MAS, and ASIC.
 We recommend it for experienced traders, as it has limited research and learning tools.

 |Regulation||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA||CySEC, FCA, CIMA, DFSA|

 |Tradable Assets||Forex, Commodities, Individual shares, ETFs, Options, Cryptocurrencies.||Forex, CFD, Cryptocurrency|

 |Platforms||Web, Mobile||MT4, MT5|